 Before the passage of Proposition 13 by the voters in 1978 California’s 58 county assessors valued property for property tax purposes using a cyclical review of one-quarter of all properties each year for possible reappraisal as of that year’s lien date (when taxes become a “lien” against the property).
 Proposition 13 changed that four-year mass-appraisal cycle to the reappraisal of individual properties whenever there was a change of ownership or new construction.
 This new process meant that the date of the recording of a deed or the completion of new construction became the “event” date for that reappraisal rather than the “lien” date.

-To equalize the treatment of property owners who bought just before and just after the lien date and to insure that tax revenue was not lost, the California State Legislature passed a bill effective July 1983 creating supplemental assessments, based on the new valuation procedure, for the period extending from the first of the month following the “event date” to the end of the appropriate tax year.
-In the example given above, the new owner would receive one supplemental assessment for the period April 1 1984 through June 30 1984 (the last three months of the 1983-84 tax year) and a second supplemental assessment for the period July 1 984 through June 30 1985, the 1984-85 tax year.
+To equalize the treatment of property owners who bought just before and just after the lien date and to ensure that tax revenue was not lost, the California State Legislature passed a bill effective July 1983 creating supplemental assessments, based on the new valuation procedure, for the period extending from the first of the month following the “event date” to the end of the appropriate tax year.
+In the example given above, the new owner would receive one supplemental assessment for the period April 1, 1984 through June 30, 1984 (the last three months of the 1983-84 tax year) and a second supplemental assessment for the period July 1, 984 through June 30, 1985, the 1984-85 tax year.
 The bill for these supplemental assessments would be based on the difference between the original base year value of $50,000 and the new base year value of $150,000, i.e. $100,000.

 New homebuyers must remember that supplemental bills are in addition to the regular tax bill and are not automatically paid by their mortgage company if they have an impound account.
 They must call their mortgage company and ask if there are enough funds in their impound account to pay the bill.
 If there are not enough funds, or if they do not have an impound account, they should pay the bill(s) directly.